|Hometown||Fort Smith, Ark.|

 - Heisman Trophy winner Pat Sullivan

-In three years as head coach at Auburn, Gus Malzahn has led the Tigers to a 27-13 record, three bowl games, a Southeastern Conference Championship and an appearance in the BCS National Championship Game in 2013.
+In four years as head coach at Auburn, Gus Malzahn has led the Tigers to a 35-18 record, four consecutive bowl game, a Southeastern Conference Championship and an appearance in the BCS National Championship Game (2013).
+Malzahn has directed Auburn to three New Year’s Day bowl games in four seasons, a program first since 2004-06.

-Malzahn, 36-16 in four seasons as a head coach, has won or played for a conference title in six of his 10 seasons as a college coach, including winning a conference crown in three of the last six seasons with Auburn in 2010 and 2013 and Arkansas State in 2012.
+Malzahn, 44-21 in five seasons as a head coach, has directed teams to six conference championship game appearances in his 11 seasons as a collegiate coach, including a pair of SEC Championships at Auburn (2010, 2013) and a Sun Belt Championship at Arkansas State in 2012.

 The 2013 Bear Bryant, Bobby Bowden, Eddie Robinson, Home Depot, Sporting News, SB Nation, Liberty Mutual and Associated Press National Coach of the Year, Malzahn earned SEC Coach of the Year honors after guiding Auburn to the biggest turnaround in SEC history.